New statistical methodology for second level global sensitivity analysis: Statistical inference around Hilbert-Schmidt dependence measures (HSIC)

 \subsubsection{Use for first-level GSA}

-Several methods based on the use of HSIC measures have been developed for GSA1.
-In this paragraph, we mention three possible approaches: sensitivity indices \cite{da2015global}, asymptotic tests \cite{gretton2008kernel} and permutation (also referred to as bootstrap) tests \cite{de2016new}.
+Several methods based on HSIC measures have been developed for GSA1.
+In this section, we mention three possible {HSIC-based approaches for screening and ranking the inputs}: sensitivity indices \cite{da2015global}, asymptotic tests \cite{gretton2008kernel} and permutation tests~\cite{de2016new}.

-\textbf{HSIC-based sensitivity indices.} These indices directly derived from HSIC measures, classify the input variables $X_1, .., X_d$ by order of influence on the output $Y$.
-They are defined for all $k \in \lbrace 1, \ldots, d \rbrace$ by:
+\textbf{HSIC-based sensitivity indices.} These indices directly derived from HSIC measures, classify the input variables $X_1, \ldots, X_d$ by order of influence on the output $Y$.
+They are defined for all $k \in \lbrace 1, \ldots, d \rbrace$ by

-The normalization in (\ref{RR2}) implies that $\R2^2_{\HSIC,k}$ is bounded and included in the range $[0,1]$ which makes its interpretation easier.
+The normalization in (\ref{RR2}) implies that $\R2^2_{\HSIC,k}$ is bounded and included in the range $[0,1]$, which makes its interpretation easier.
 In practice, $\R2^2_{\HSIC,k}$ can be estimated using a plug-in approach: